bigeasy/cadence/diary.md

 Except that in my use of Cadence, I've never really wanted to gather up a bunch of errors into an error ball.

+Anothing thing about the error ball; parallelism, it shouldn't matter much.
+I find that I read in parallel, but I funnel into a step to do something drastic, to make a change.
+That commit doesn't take place until a parallel read has completed.
+I'm not seeing where I need more than the first error.
+If I do need all the errors, then I need to perform the operation in serial, not in parallel.

+Oh!
+Oh!
+Oh!

+How about this: `[Error]` and errors are going to be gathered?
+How about them apples?
+You like?
+Or what if you are doing someting in parallel, that means you get the parallel exception?
+Um, but `[Error]` that means it gets wrapped and propagated that way, or it means that an error handler will get all errors in an array? `[Error, "unable to shave yak"]`.
+Okay, something, something, but abend on first error is what we do first, and it ought to stop other cadences, right?
+Sub-cadences and parallel cadences, or does it wait for them to finish?
+Or does it let them soldier on in obscurity?
+You can have a root array `canceled` and set its length to 1 to indicated that it has been canceled; `canceled[0]`.

 It is an example of where there error first callback breaks down, in fact, it is an example of all the complexities of concurrent programming.

+**Naw**, the more I look at the error handling example, the more I like the structure of it.
+Adding a error-first callback to the cadence makes it look not that much different from a plain old callback.
+The nice thing about the skipped error function is that each step can do one thing.
+The next step is to either deal with the *exception* or else it is to continue along it's merry way.

+The signifier `}, function (error) {` can *mean* something, dag-gummit!

 ## Error Handling